 S.B.
 No. 502 amends the Code of Criminal Procedure to include peace officers commissioned and employed by the Health and Human Services Commission's office of inspector general as recognized peace officers in Texas.
 This addition is marked as a new insertion in Article 2A.001, which lists various categories of peace officers.
-Additionally, the bill specifies that these officers will be compensated according to Schedule C of the position classification salary schedule as prescribed by the General Appropriations Act, ensuring they receive appropriate remuneration for their roles.
+Additionally, the bill specifies that peace officers employed under this section must be compensated according to Schedule C of the position classification salary schedule as prescribed by the General Appropriations Act.

 Statutes affected: